nikitavoloboev/data/sharing/lessons-learned.md

 - Minimise inputs to the macros.
 Sometimes it's possible that the input I need to a macro, I can get from another place within the macro itself.

 ## Focusing
 - Good jazz or downtempo music is really amazing as background music.
-Together with low sound of rain or thunder, it really makes you focus and get lost in what you're doing.
+Together with low sound of rain or thunder, it really makes I focus and get lost in what I're doing.

 ## Other
 - When proposing feature requests, _"for me"_ is never a good argument for a feature request.